Our Approach

 Filming requests

-We have also introduced a trial charging schedule, with a sliding scale for commercial operators starting from £100, which covers the administrative costs of facilitating film crews.
-We will monitor this scheme, with a view to formalising this arrangement during 2026/2027.
+We have introduced a charging schedule, with a sliding scale for commercial operators starting from £100, which covers the administrative costs of facilitating film crews, while retaining cost-free permits for filming which demonstrate educational or news value.

 Emergency Communications